ToshioCP/Gtk4-tutorial/src/sec7.src.md

 And the return value must be casted to GtkWidget.

 This program is not perfect.
-It has some problem.
+It has some problemd.
-But I don't discuss it now.
+But I don't discuss them now.
 It will be modified later.

 ## Close-request signal